KKunaal/Interviewbit-Solutions-Kunal/README.md

 ### Instructions

-This repo contains solutions of programs on interview bits
+This repo contains solutions of programs on interview bit (primarily in Python 3)

-### You can also contribute
+### Want to Contribute?

 If you wish to contribute you can fork it, make changes and then make pull request, it will be reviewed and added to the main project.